PLGL 142 - Law Office Procedures and Ethics » Sprimg 2023 » Conflicts of Interest Quiz

 Vicarious disqualification means that:

-The conflict of one person in a firm is imputed to all others in the firm
+D. The conflict of one person in a firm is not imputed to others in the firm

 Question #3